-French Drains are installed by digging a trench deep enough to burry your pipe at least 4 inches below grade.
-The slope of the trench should be 2% (or 1/4 inch per foot) to be able to move solids that collect in the pipe.
-You will want a clean-out and good area to discharge to along with good draining material to pack in around your pipe so water can get into the pipe easily.
+French Drains are installed by digging a trench deep enough to bury your pipe at least 4 inches below grade.
+The slope of the trench should be 2% (or 1/4 inch per foot) to move solids that collect in the pipe.
+You will want a clean-out and good area to discharge to, along with good draining material to pack in around your pipe so water can get into the pipe easily.

 About Victor Coppola

 Victor Coppola is a Building Biologist with decades of diverse environmental experience spanning natural resource management and contaminated sites to Indoor Air Quality (IAQ) and building hygiene matters.
 He focuses on the three most prevalent issues degrading today's built environment: Moisture Odor & Mold (M.O.M.).
 Mr. Coppola and his Team are sought out by individuals and professionals concerned about IAQ to those actually suffering from Biotoxin Illness.
 His hybrid blend of environmental interests and services enable him to give a unique perspective into today's changing environment.

 Think your home is killing you, better call Victor and his Team at GreenWorks.